Confused.com: Advertising

 In early years, Confused.com achieved success with a simple, repetitive direct response advertising format, in which a man described what Confused.com was offering, with a slightly different variant being used from 2003 until 2005.
-This led to the longest running of Confused.com’s campaigns, starting from 2005 until 2008, featuring simple cardboard props on a white background, later with people saying they were "Confused.com" by the depicted marketplace.
-In later years as competitors Moneysupermarket.com, Go.Compare and Comparethemarket.com have entered the market, Confused.com has tried numerous different advertising vehicles.
+This led to the longest running of Confused.com's campaigns, starting from 2005 until 2008, featuring simple cardboard props on a white background, later with people saying they were "Confused.com" by the depicted marketplace.
+In later years as competitors Moneysupermarket.com, Go.Compare and Compare the Market have entered the market, Confused.com has tried numerous different advertising vehicles.
 None have emulated the success of the initial campaign and Confused.com has slipped from the position of market leader to being the fourth largest car insurance comparison website in the UK.
 The popularity of the company's slogan 'Confused.com' rose to prominence after the success of the 2002 campaign.
 A 2002 study by Webster showed that the slogan was the third most used phrase of the year behind 'Hey you' and 'Naughty Soldier'.

-Later adverts, starting around the year of 2009, contained real life testimonials, featured customers and prolific social media users such as Phil Lester talking about their experiences while using the website, as well as showcasing the website’s simplicity by explaining how it works.
+Later adverts, starting around the year of 2009, contained real life testimonials, featured customers and prolific social media users such as Phil Lester talking about their experiences while using the website, as well as showcasing the website's simplicity by explaining how it works.

 Adverts in early 2010 focused on the concept of regret and featured members of the public lamenting that they could have purchased something they wanted if they had purchased their car insurance through Confused.com.

 In September 2010, Confused.com introduced the character of "Cara Confused" a wild-haired animated version of the original company mascot that was present on the former Confused.com logo.
 The inspiration for the creation of Cara came from Kate Armstrong, the founder and former managing director of Confused.com.
 The campaign used the tagline, "it pays to be Confused.com".
 In February 2011 an advert started featuring Cara (voiced by West End star Louise Dearman) singing the Diana Ross track "Chain Reaction".
 Marketing Director Mike Hoban claimed that this campaign gained Confused.com 2 million customers since launch.